wilsonte-umich/umich-labs-template/README.md

 consider using the
 [umich-labs-cms](https://github.com/wilsonte-umich/umich-labs-cms)
-Content Management System (CMS) to make editing your sites contents a bit easier via an R Shiny web page.
+Content Management System (CMS) to make editing your site's contents a bit easier via an R Shiny web tool.

 ## License